prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 ---
-title: "How Much Do You Need to Spend on a Gaming PC?"
+title: "How Much Should You Spend on a Gaming PC?"
 permalink: "/how-much-should-you-spend-gaming-pc/"
 layout: page
 seotitle: "How Much Should You Spend on a Gaming PC in 2019?"